 When a mortgage provider lends you money to buy property, the loan is secured against the value of the property until the loan has been repaid.

 Because a mortgage is a loan secured against your property, a lender can repossess your home if you fail to keep up your repayments.
 If you fail to meet your repayments the lender can claim ownership of your home and sell it to get their money back.

 How do mortgages work?

-When you get a mortgage, the mortgage provider lends you money to buy property.
+When your application is approved, the mortgage provider lends you money to buy a property.
 This money is called the capital and the lender will charge interest on the capital you borrow until the whole amount is repaid.

 OMA Accredited Advisors